Long-Horizon Model-Based Offline Reinforcement Learning Without Explicit Conservatism: Experiments

-\textbf{When is \algo better than conservative methods?} We group the 33 datasets into 3 categories:\looseness=-1 \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Low-quality datasets (11 tasks):} includes 3 D4RL random, 3 NeoRL Low, 2 Adroit door, 2 Adroit hammer, and AntMaze umaze-diverse.
-Consistent with the bandit insight (\autoref{sec:bandit}), \algo ranks among the best methods in 5 of 11 tasks and achieves reasonable performance in 10 of 11.\looseness=-1 \item \textbf{Medium-quality, moderate coverage (7 tasks):} includes 3 D4RL medium-replay, 3 D4RL medium-expert\footnote{D4RL expert and NeoRL High are treated as medium-quality, as their behavior policies are not fully optimal.}, and Adroit pen-cloned. \algo ranks among the best methods in 5 of 7 tasks, without any failures.\looseness=-1 \item \textbf{Medium-quality, narrow coverage (15 tasks):} includes 3 D4RL medium, 3 NeoRL Medium, 3 NeoRL High, Adroit pen-human, 5 AntMaze tasks. \algo is weaker, ranking among the best methods in only 3 of 15 tasks, while falling short in 10.
-This gap from the bandit insight stems from the difficulty of posterior modeling on narrow datasets, where severe model error in high-dimensional spaces can mislead \algo's RL agent.
-This becomes critical in the AntMaze domain due to the contact-rich dynamics and sparse reward signals (see \autoref{app:antmaze} for analysis).
-Future advances in world modeling and planning may help close this gap.\looseness=-1 \end{itemize}
+\textbf{When is \algo better than conservative methods?} We group the 33 datasets into 3 categories:\looseness=-1 \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \textbf{Low-quality datasets (11 tasks):} 3 D4RL random, 3 NeoRL Low, 2 Adroit door, 2 Adroit hammer, and AntMaze umaze-diverse.
+Consistent with the bandit insight (\autoref{sec:bandit}), \algo ranks among the best methods in 5 of 11 tasks and achieves reasonable performance in 10 of 11.\looseness=-1 \item \textbf{Medium-quality, moderate coverage (7 tasks):} 3 D4RL medium-replay, 3 D4RL medium-expert\footnote{D4RL expert and NeoRL High are treated as medium-quality, as their behavior policies are not fully optimal.}, and Adroit pen-cloned. \algo ranks among the best methods in 5 of 7 tasks, without any failures.\looseness=-1 \item \textbf{Medium-quality, narrow coverage (15 tasks):} 3 D4RL medium, 3 NeoRL Medium, 3 NeoRL High, Adroit pen-human, 5 AntMaze tasks. \algo is weaker, ranking among the best methods in only 3 of 15 tasks.
+In AntMaze, narrow coverage and contact-rich dynamics make world modeling difficult, while sparse rewards hinder exploration (see \autoref{app:antmaze} for analysis).
+Adding uncertainty penalties in \algo further degrades performance (\autoref{tab:ablation}), suggesting that AntMaze remains challenging for many model-based RL methods.\looseness=-1 \end{itemize}